 Heavenly Father, thank you for never giving up on me!
 Thank you for setting this enslaved sinner free when I finally surrendered and called on you.
 Thank you that I now walk in freedom that will never end.
 Amen.

-Go Deeper — Get alone with God today and ask Him to show you any area of slavery that is keeping you from Him.
-Then give it to Him.
-Don’t let another day go by without experiencing His true freedom!
+Throughout this Day: Take time to be alone with God today and ask him to show you any area of slavery that is keeping you from him.
+Then surrender it to him.
+Don’t let another day go by without experiencing his true freedom!